KilledByAPixel/OS13k/README.md

  - Both medal name and difficulty are optional
  - When OS13k is next run, it will search locaStorage and display medals unlocked by other games
  - This is possible because all JS13k games share the same local storage!
 Pretty cool right?

+ ### Resources
+ - [Dwitter](https://www.dwitter.net/) - The source of so much amazing tiny code
+ - [The Dweetabase](http://dweetabase.3d2k.com/), and offline searable database of every dweet
+ - [JS1k](https://js1k.com/) - I imagine with so much shared code and zip we could fit many of these size
+ - [JS13k](https://js13kgames.com/) - This is our goal